How Much Car Insurance Do I Need?

 - Property Damage Liability: Pays to repair or replace another person's property (not yours) if you're responsible for a car accident.

 - Personal Injury Protection: Helps pay for bodily injuries that you and your passengers incur in an accident, regardless of who is at fault.
 Varies by state.

 - Uninsured Motorist Coverage: Pays for your expenses if you're hit by an uninsured or underinsured driver.
 Varies by state.

 Why bother meeting your state's insurance requirements?
 Because driving without the right amount of insurance could lead to some hefty penalties.
 Your driver's license and vehicle registration could be suspended.
 You could be required to carry an SR22.
 You could have to pay a fine and even spend time in jail.
 The list of headaches goes on and on.
 Driving with at least the minimum amount of car insurance is the best way to avoid such consequences.

+Looking for auto insurance coverage recommendations?
 Talk with your local Direct Auto Insurance agent about meeting your state's insurance requirements.
 Then let's go from there!

 Meets your personal needs